DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 - Visuals are secondary (images refer to texts)
 - Often longer texts
 - Often with a standardised structure

-**Issues and advantages of going electronic:**
+- Often with complex referencing (footnotes, endnotes, cross-references, citations, bibliographies, keyword and name indexes, list of illustrations, glossaries, table of contents)

+**Going electronic: Advantages and issues**

 <!-- Silvio: I'd begin with the advantages in the mundane activity of quoting a text, made immediate thanks to copy paste.
 Another obvious but crucial advantage is search within the text.
 Another possible advantage is to embed the datasets employed in the publication itself.
 Referencing is still an issue as there is no standard way to specifiy che location of the reference (no fixed page number anymore)
 A mention of open access might be worthwhile.

-Finally, commenting and annotating and sharing these annotations is a problem as  they don't stick with the book as it happens with physical books. -->
+Finally, commenting and annotating and sharing these annotations is a problem as  they don't stick with the book as it happens with physical books.
+Miriam: Great additions, I wrote them into the text.
+Also, changed Issues and advantages to Advantages and issues-->

+Advantages of going electronic with publications presenting research are first of all obvious for users: firstly, an ebook allows copying (and pasting) text in an easy and natural way long desired by researchers, students, and other readers.
+Secondly, an obvious but crucial advantage is the possibility of search within the text.
+Thirdly, a possible advantage is to embed the datasets employed in the publication itself.
+For publishers a huge advantage has to do with the wider reach and availability of the content.
+Making the text available digitally will increase its spreading, not in the least regarding international outreach, as the ebook offers no limitations on availability.
+Open access publishing further changes the question of availability dramatically.

+Issues which specifically relate to research publications lie in referencing.
+With fixed page numbers no longer there, there is no standard way to specifiy the location of the reference.
+Worth extra thoughts are setting the parameters for the use of and interaction between text and images within a publication.

-One of the issues with going electronic with a research-like publication is setting parameters for the use of and interaction between text and images.
-Advantages of going electronic with this type of publication have to do with the wider reach and availability of the content.
-Making the text available digitally could increase its spreading.
-This is often a goal of research-like publications.
-Another advantage is that, due to the high level of standardised structure, a 'modularisation' of the content becomes possible thereby allowing to go beyond the traditional way of essay writing.
-In particular when authors refer to each other, they often share data, quotations, tables, figures, etc. Multiple use and reuse of 'modules' will enormously enhance the communication within a community.[^Kircz]
+Going electronic also opens up new possibilities for creating content.
+Due to the high level of standardised structure, a 'modularization' becomes possible, thereby allowing to go beyond the traditional way of essay writing.
+In particular when authors refer to each other, they often share data, quotations, tables, figures, et cetera.
+Multiple use and reuse of 'modules' will enormously enhance the communication within a community.
+However, this remains a future dream for now as comments and annotations don't stick with (a specific place in) the book like in physical books, which makes sharing difficult.[^Kircz]

 [^Kircz]:lit ref: see for scientific article: de Waard, Anita; Kircz, Joost (2008) Modeling scientific discourse - shifting perspectives and persistent issues, ELPUB2008.
 Open Scholarship: Authority, Community, and Sustainability in the Age of Web 2.0 - Proceedings of the 12th International Conference on Electronic Publishing held in Toronto, Canada 25-27 June 2008 / Edited by: Leslie Chan and Susanna Mornati.
 ISBN 978-0-7727-6315-0, 2008, pp. 234-245. http://elpub.scix.net/cgi-bin/works/Show?234_elpub2008)